-1.1.3 Computational Approaches to Modeling
+1.1.4 Computational Approaches to Modeling

-More recently, computer scientists have looked at data mining as an algorithmic problem.
-In this case, the model of the data is simply the answer to a complex query about it.
-For instance, given the set of numbers of Example 1.1, we might compute their average and standard deviation.
-Note that these values might not be the parameters of the Gaussian that best fits the data, although they will almost certainly be very close if the size of the data is large.
+In contrast to the statistical approach, computer scientists tend to look at data mining as an algorithmic problem.
+In this case, a model of the data is simply the answer to a complex query about that data.
+For instance, given the set of numbers of Example 1.2, we might compute their average and standard deviation.
+Note that these values might not be the parameters of the Gaussian that best fits the data, although they will almost certainly be very close if the size of the data is large, and the source of the data is truly Gaussian.

 There are many different approaches to modeling data.
-We have already mentioned the possibility of constructing a statistical process whereby the data could have been generated.
+We have already mentioned the possibility of constructing a random process whereby the data could have been generated.
 Most other approaches to modeling can be described as either

-1. Summarizing the data succinctly and approximately, or
+- 1. Summarizing the data succinctly and approximately, or - 2.
+Extracting the most prominent features of the data and ignoring the rest.